yash1539/phpvede/README.md

 # phpvideo
-Php command is ussed to create a database from which user can add data
+Php command is ussed to create a database from which user can add data.
+Created for rtcamp